 New Hartford Music Program

-school system believes that music education is vital to all.
+Music education is vital to all.
 Every student has the right to a comprehensive education.
-Just as there can be no music without learning, there can be no complete education without music.
-Hartford
+Just as there can be no music without learning, there can be no complete education without studying music and other arts.

 The study of music offers special contributions to each student's total educational growth.
 While providing a balance among verbal, analytical and intuitive experiences, music promotes an awareness and appreciation of cultural and historical diversity.